Ahket-net/docs/MD/CADET Reference Manual.md

 ### The Two Types of POA

+There are two types of POA used in CADET.

 #### Digital Signature (SIG)

 **Description**: \
-The common digital signature created by a public-private key pair.
+This is the common digital signature created by a public-private key pair.
 There are no fees to verify a SIG.

 **Creation**:
 - `CreatePOA(SIG, SK, claim)` creates an instant of PAO whose `Type` is `SIG` and `ID` is the result of the common digital signing function `sign(date, IDS)`.